 The major provides students with the essential knowledge and training to pursue a wide variety of career opportunities.
 In the past decade, the majority of graduates from the program have continued on to graduate studies in fields such as allied health and medicine, teaching, research in Exercise Science, and activity related business.
 Individual internship programs and field experiences are available to expand students' practical knowledge in their particular areas of interest.

 The focus of the service activity offerings is the development of leisure and lifetime skills to accommodate the changing lifestyles of our society and increase the potential for personal fulfillment through physical activity.

-The department is housed in the 84,000-square-foot Lestle J. Sparks Center.
+The department is housed on the 4th floor of the Collins Science Center.
 Departmental teaching and research facilities include two wired classrooms in Sparks Center, a separate Integrated Exercise Science laboratory in Gatke Hall and a cadaver laboratory in Collins Science Center.

 Requirements for the Exercise Science Major (14 Credits)